clynton/Pistold/README.md

 # Setup

-1. Rename the Core folder if desired (ex: if loading into eclipse and there are others already there)
-2. If using eclipse: Import Project > Maven > Existing Maven Project
+1. If using eclipse: Import Project > Maven > Existing Maven Project
-3. Rename 'groupId' in pom.xml to a desired company name
+2. Rename 'groupId' in pom.xml to a desired company name
-4. Update the project after changing the POM: Right-Click project > Maven > Update Project
+3. Update the project after changing the POM: Right-Click project > Maven > Update Project
-5. Right-Click project > Properties > Libraries
+4. Right-Click project > Properties > Libraries
-6. Edit the JDK/JRE setting if required: (or Add Library > JRE System Library > select one)
+5. Edit the JDK/JRE setting if required: (or Add Library > JRE System Library > select one)
-7. Change the paths to the log files in log4j.properties
+6. Change the paths to the log files in log4j.properties
-8. Change the paths for SeleniumDriverPaths in configSettings.java
+7. Change the paths for SeleniumDriverPaths in configSettings.java

 # Try It
 1. Right-Click loadHomepagesInDiffBrowsers.java > Run as TestNG Test